GyVn87/Charm-Rebalanced-Mod/README.md

 ***Why not?
 I have never thought that 2 Lifeblood Masks is worth 2 notch slots***
 ## Lifeblood Core
 - Notch cost: 3 => 2
-- No longer grants players additional Lifeblood Masks after resting at the bench
+- After player rest at the bench, grants him 4 => 1 additional Lifeblood Mask
-- Instead, Knight gains 1 Lifeblood Mask for every 4 damage taken
+- In addition, Knight gains 1 Lifeblood Mask for every 5 damage taken

 ***The high cost makes it hard to fit well into various builds.
 With the new mechanic, it can fairly compete with other healing charms like Heart, Joni's Blessing, rather than a simple upgrade to Lifeblood Heart.***
 ## Joni's Blessing